The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 Minnesota DNR information:

-"White/Indian intervention played an important role in the settlement of the area by white men.
-The French, instigated fights between the Ojibwe
+"White/Indian intervention played an important role in the settlement of the area by

 and Dakota so as to ally themselves with the Ojibwe." reference

-White people helped or used the Ojibwe to force the Dakota from their sacred homeland near the source of the river that is currently named "Snake" River.
+White people instigated fights or used the Ojibwe to force the Dakota from their sacred homeland

-They then translated the derogatory Ojibwe name for this river (Kanabec) into English, it means snake.
-The white people then named the river Snake,
+They then translated the derogatory Ojibwe name for this river (Kanabec) into English,

 which is an indirect derogatory name.